 Even more important than your choice of brush is picking an effective, high-quality dog toothpaste.
 Most human toothpastes contain fluoride and some contain xylitol, both of which are toxic to dogs.
 Choosing a product designed especially for dogs is essential!

-We understand that daily brushing is a big commitment, and not always the easist task to complete.
-Even veterinarians sometimes fall behind, but as Dr. Andy Roark of Cleveland Park Animal Hospital tells WebMD Pets:
+We understand that daily brushing is a big commitment, and not always the easiest task to complete.
+Even veterinarians sometimes fall behind, but as Dr. Andy Roark of Cleveland Park Animal Hospital says:

 “I am always going to aspire to daily brushing, because no matter how hectic our lives are, effort directed at making our pets healthier and happier is never wasted.”